Yashla/Purple-Team-Toolkit/README.md

 ## Network Configuration

-Modify the IP address settings in `docker-compose.yml` to match the network configuration:
+Modify the IP address settings in `docker-compose.yml` to match your specific network configuration requirements.
+Once done, configure the Docker network by typing the following commands:

 ```bash
 docker network create -d macvlan   --subnet=192.168.0.0/24 \ # Change as needed
   --gateway=192.168.0.1 \   # Change as needed
   -o parent=ens37 pub_net   # Change as needed
 ```

+### Steps:
+1. Open your `docker-compose.yml` file.
+2. Modify the IP address and network settings as required for your setup.
+3. Run the above command to create a Docker network.

 ## Running the Container